JMM Special Issue Call for Papers: Deadline for submissions has now passed

 Potential contributors can contact the Special Issue Editors to discuss their ideas for a paper prior to submitting a formal proposal.
 Please direct any questions about the submission process to the guest editors.

-The closing date for submissions is 2 August 2021.
+The closing date for submissions was 2 August 2021.

 Technical queries about submissions can be referred to the Editorial Office: firstname.lastname@example.org